Blowing from a gun: Sri Lanka

 During the Dutch siege of Colombo in 1656, the city population endured extreme famine.
 One nursing mother became so starved that her production of milk stopped, and her infant was dying.
 She chose to kill it, and eat it.
 Once the Portuguese general became aware of her act of cannibalism, he ordered her blown from a gun, but in this particular instance, the clergy and the principal citizens dissuaded him from carrying out the act.

 Mozambique

 During explorer Francisco Barreto's 1569–73 campaign in Monomotapa, he at one time imprisoned some 50 Muslim individuals, and had them "impaled, blown from mortars, torn apart on tree-trunks, axed or shot".
 In mid-18th-century Tete, in north-western Portuguese Mozambique, the capital punishment for slaves is said to have been to be blown from guns, and, in the first decade of the 19th century, an inveterate raider chief was caught by the Portuguese and blown from a gun.

 Brazil

-In 1618 Brazil, an indigenous leader, Amaro, was taken prisoner and blown from a gun.
+In Brazil in 1618, an indigenous leader, Amaro, was taken prisoner and blown from a gun.